-Getting to the start by car:The site is signposted from the Florencecourt-Belcoo Road.
+Getting to the start by car:The site is signposted from the Florence Court to Belcoo Road.

 Terrain:Rough mountain terrain

 (Total Distance – 1.6 miles Highest Point – 175m)

 The Cuilcagh Way begins in the car park at Cladagh Bridge.
 Cross the stone stile or pass through the wooden gate and follow the wide stone path into Cladagh Glen.
-Go through the next wooden kissing gate to enter Marble Arch National Nature Reserve.
-The path follows the Cladagh River taking you to a series of steep wooden steps to the left of the arch from which Marble Arch Caves takes its name.
-At the top of the wooden steps (121 in total) is a concrete path, which leads you through two kissing gates to Marble Arch Visitor Centre.
-The route then follows the tarred avenue to Marlbank Loop Road.
+Go through the next wooden kissing gate to enter Marble Arch Caves Global Geopark.
+The path follows the Cladagh River taking you to a series of steep wooden steps to the left of the arch after which the caves are named.
+At the top of the wooden steps (121 in total) is a concrete path, which leads you through two kissing gates to Marble Arch Caves Visitor Centre.
+The Way then follows the tarred avenue to Marlbank Loop Road.
 Go right for 340m along the Loop and then left into Cuilcagh Mountain Park.

 (Total Distance - 4.6 miles Highest Point – 666m)

-From the Mountain Park car park, the route leads towards the flat, tabletop summit of Cuilcagh Mountain.
+From the Mountain Park car park, the Way leads towards the flat, tabletop summit of Cuilcagh Mountain.
 Crossing over five stiles, the walk takes you up a long stony track that climbs for 4km (2.5 miles) at this point the walk joins the boardwalk.
 As you ascend, take time to admire the wonderful vistas behind you.